On paracomposition and change of variables in Paradifferential operators: Introduction

 \subsection{Structure of the paper}

-Given the technical nature of the results in this paper we start the paper by a quick overview in sections \ref{section Notations and functional analysis} and \ref{section Notions of microlocal analysis} of notions of functional analysis and microlocal analysis\footnote{Thus the reader familiar with those notions can skip the preliminary sections.}.
-Then in section \ref{part1} we present the different results on the change of variables in pseudodifferential and paradifferential operators.
-And finally with all of the tools needed we redefine the para-composition in section \ref{section Paracomposition} and show that it satisfies all of the desired properties.
-Thus the reader interested in the change of variable/pull-back can directly go to section \ref{part1} and if she/he is interested only in the para-composition she/he can go to section \ref{section Paracomposition}.
+Given the technical nature of the results in this paper we start the paper by a quick overview in sections \ref{paracomposition_section Notations and functional analysis} and \ref{paracomposition_section Notions of microlocal analysis} of notions of functional analysis and microlocal analysis.
+At the end of section \ref{paracomposition_section Notions of microlocal analysis} we discuss and show the different properties associated to the different cutoffs of paradifferential operators presented above.
+Then in section \ref{paracomposition_section Pull-back of pseudo and para- differential operators} we present the different results on the change of variables in pseudodifferential and paradifferential operators.
+And finally with all of the tools needed we redefine the paracomposition in section \ref{paracomposition_section Paracomposition} and show that it satisfies all of the desired properties.
+Thus the reader interested in series of paradifferential operators can go directly to section \ref{paracomposition_section Notions of microlocal analysis} , if she/he is interested only in the change of variable/pull-back can go to section \ref{paracomposition_section Pull-back of pseudo and para- differential operators} and if she/he is interested only in the paracomposition she/he can go to section \ref{paracomposition_section Paracomposition}.